-12 tracks: Whaur Dae Ye Lie? * Strathmartine Braes * The Hills of Ardmorn * The Light Dragoon * The Dreadful End of Marianna for Sorcery * Jigs * The Beggar Man * Dimna Juda * Alison Cross * Bonnie Lass o' Fyvie * Jimmy Waddell * The Green Wedding.
+12 tracks: Whaur Dae Ye Lie? * Love And Freedom (Strathmartine Mains) / Banish Misfortune * Hills Of Ardmorn * The Light Dragoon * The Dreadful End Of Marianna For Sorcery * Thomas Mcelvogue’s No 2 / Rocky Road To Dublin * The Beggar Man * Dimna Juda * Alison Cross * The Bonnie Lass Of Fyvie * Jimmy Waddell * The Green Wedding / Bill Harte’s Jig.

 If you have an account with one of these other music sites, login to stream or download more samples or full tracks.